Question: What Are The Symptoms of Syphils?

 - skin rash

-- usually rough, red and brown spots
+- usually consists of rough, red and brown spots

 - genital ulcers